Skip to Main Content

 2. Create a Personalized Membership Renewal Experience

-You should be able to build membership forms that feel like they’ve been personalized for each member in your base.
-When you ask a member to renew, they should be able to click over to your renewal form, see their current or lapsed membership level, and renew or upgrade their membership without having to re-enter their contact and payment information.
-Look for a membership management tool that will enable you to send renewal reminders, invite lapsed members to re-enroll, and make the renewal process as simple as possible.
+When you ask a member to renew, they should be able to click over to your renewal form, see their current or lapsed membership level, and renew or upgrade their membership without re-entering their contact and payment information.

 3. Automate Workflows

-We often tout the benefits of automating workflows because they can save time and money.
-But there’s also another benefit—member goodwill.
-Members expect a response when they make a donation, go to an event, or support your organization in other ways.
+Members expect a response when they make a donation, attend an event, or support your organization in other ways.
 Automating processes like sending receipts, thanking members for their additional support, and sending impact updates help ensure your members get the information they need in a timely manner.

-Members want to be acknowledged for their support—and you want to acknowledge them.
+Members want to be acknowledged for their support, and you want to acknowledge them.
 But when there are a lot of emails to send and little time, simple thank-you letters or follow-ups may be overlooked.
-Automation tools built into CRMs ensure those receipts, impact reports, membership renewal letters, and other messages go out as soon as the member takes action.
-When you combine timely communications, impact reports, and valuable perks and benefits, you create an outstanding member experience that drives retention.
+Automation tools built into CRMs ensure that receipts, impact reports, membership renewal letters, and other messages go out as soon as the member takes action.

-Driving Engagement and Impact With Neon CRM
+Drive Engagement and Impact With Neon CRM

 Join the discussion in our Slack channel on connected fundraising